nextflow-io/nextflow/docs/reference/syntax.md

     println 'You failed.'
 ```

-A more verbose way to write the same code would be:
+A more verbose way to write the same code is:

 ```groovy
 def grade = 89